 Students are expected to enrol in courses according to deadline dates at the start of each term.
 In courses with enrolment pressures students often attend hoping others will drop, thereby opening a space for them to enrol.
 Continuing to attend beyond the add deadline is not grounds for a petition.
 There are very few acceptable grounds for this type of petition.

-That the grade from a third or subsequent attempt at a course be the grade of record:
+That the grade from a fourth or subsequent attempt at a course be the grade of record:

-When a student repeats a course it is the second grade that is used in calculating their GPA, i.e. the second grade is the grade of record.
-If a student takes the course a third time it is still the second grade that is the grade of record.
+When a student repeats a course it is the third grade that is used in calculating their GPA, i.e. the third grade is the grade of record.
+If a student takes the course a fourth time, it is still the third grade that is the grade of record.
 There are very few acceptable grounds for this type of petition.

 To take more courses beyond the allowed limit for a bachelors degree, in order to raise their GPA to 4.0: